KevinChngJY/stock_advisor_bot/README.md

 [you might need to figure out how to install PhantomJS yourself, it used to deal with JS WebCrawling]<br>
 https://github.com/KevinChngJY/stock_advisor_bot/blob/main/Milestone2/milestone2_3_Monitoring_Announcements.ipynb

-For this project, it is only applicable for Bursa as we don't develop script to "web-crawl" announcements from other stock exchange. <br>
+For this project, it is only applicable for Bursa as we don't do "web-crawling" for announcements in other stock exchange. <br>
 However, as it is "hobby project", it is okay to do "web-crawling" to illustrate the concept.
 For real project, you are hughly recommend to purchase api from stock exchange platform.

 ### Milestone 2.4 Portfolio Optimization and Asset Allocation